 "When I had the certainty of going to Alfa Romeo I had the best day of my life.
 I knew it wouldn't be easy to emerge, but at least I could start again.
 Now I think I've earned everyone's trust.
 One day or another I will say to the McLaren people: thank you for sending me away".

-De Cesaris believes Alfa Romeo is truly competitive.
+De Cesaris believes that Alfa Romeo is truly competitive.

 "We were very close to taking our first win, and only some trouble stopped us.
 But we were unlucky when we deserved a success; I wouldn't rule out getting to the top soon in a race we might not expect.
 The day is near".